cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 ## How to migrate Cocos Creator 2.x projects

 Although **we do not recommend projects under development, especially projects that are about to go live, to upgrade to v3.0**, there will be a v2.x resource migration tool in __Cocos Creator 3.0__.
 This tool supports importing old projects, project resources, and project code very well.
-Code-assisted migration will convert **JavaScript** into **TypeScript**, and automatically add component type declarations, attribute declarations and function declarations.
+Code-assisted migration will convert **JavaScript** into **TypeScript**, and automatically add component type declarations, property declarations and function declarations.
 The references of components in the scene will be preserved, and the code inside the function will be imported in the form of comments, which can reduce the difficulty of upgrading.

 Developers only need to click **File -> Import Cocos Creator 2.x project** in the main menu.